maxbruening/talon_german/README.md

 Use `english`, or short `ego` (japanese "eigo" for english) to switch back.

 ### Quick access to configuration
-Similar to knausj `customize ...`, following commands allow quick access to important configuration files:
+Similar to `customize ...` in the community command set, following commands allow quick access to important configuration files:
-* `[modifiziere | bearbeite] deutsche Wörter` opens a *additional_words_de.csv* file placed next to knausj *additional_words.csv*.
+* `[modifiziere | bearbeite] deutsche Wörter` opens a *additional_words_de.csv* file placed next to community *additional_words.csv*.
 Use this to add new words or fix misrecognitions as well as capitalisation mistakes coming from vosk.
 Note: actually, it works more like words_to_replace.csv, since it only replaces things that vosk recognized but cannot get it to recognize new stuff - I should rename that.
 * `[modifiziere | bearbeite] deutsche Befehle` opens *german.talon*
 The commands open a gvim instance.
 Currently, the commands use a simple hard-coded path, so you will have to change that.